i-love-flamingo/flamingo-carotene/docs/basics/01-Introduction.md

 # Flamingo Carotene Introduction

 ## What is it ?
-Flamingo Carotene is an easy to use frontend (-tooling) for projects with the Flamingo framework.
+Flamingo Carotene provides an easy to use frontend build pipeline for Flamingo projects that are using the "pugtemplate" engine for serverside rendering.

-It introduces a modular concept to provide reusable modules and comes with a collection of npm packages, that provide useful features for frontend development.
+It introduces a modular concept and provide a collection of reusable of npm packages (modules), that provide features required in frontend development.

-Flamingo Carotene features pug based templating using [atomic design](03-atomic-design.md) as well as having the option to use webpack and sass for the frontend build.
+Flamingo Carotene features "pug" based templating using [atomic design pattern](03-atomic-design.md) and uses webpack and sass for the frontend build.

 The basic goals for Flamingo Carotene are: